MingFei2001/capstone-website/README.md

 # Capstone Website
 This repository showcases a sample implementation for a core section of the EcoTravel website.
-It leverages the power of Flask to create a dynamic web application that promotes eco-conscious travel experiences.
+It leverages the power of Python Flask to create a dynamic web application that promotes eco-conscious travel experiences.

 ## Introduction: Embrace Eco-conscious Travel
-EcoTravel is a passionate advocate for responsible tourism practices.
+> EcoTravel is a passionate advocate for responsible tourism practices.
 We believe in exploring the world's wonders while minimizing our impact on the environment and supporting local communities.
 This website is a core component of our online presence, allowing users to discover breathtaking eco-destinations and plan their dream sustainable adventures.

-above is the business case for the project
+Above is the business case for the project.
+The main goal here is to create a website simulating the situation EcoTravel is in.

+Their setup have several issues including:
+- low availability: Users may encounter downtime or slow performance due to limited resources
+- not scalable: The website struggles to handle spikes in user traffic, hindering our reach.
+- not secure: Existing security measures might not be robust enough to protect user data effectively.
+- not redundant: A single point of failure could potentially take the entire website offline.
+- Manual Troubleshooting: Resolving issues often requires manual intervention, leading to delays and inefficiencies.

+Migration to AWS will be the key to overcome these limitation and build a robust online platfrom.

 ## Getting Started